Evidence for a highly opaque large-scale galaxy void at the end of reionization: Analysis and Results

 Lastly, we give a naive assessment in terms of Poisson statistics by using the mock catalogs.
 It is must be kept in mind, however, that the distribution of LBGs in the real universe is not a random process and thus, strictly speaking, the application of a Poisson probability distribution is not suitable.
-We compare the count of the candidates ($N_\mathrm{LBGc}=1$) within $\le 8\arcmin$ of the quasar position with the ensemble average of the mock catalogs ($\left< N^\mathrm{mock}_\mathrm{LBGc} \right>=8.0$) in the same region.
-If a Poisson distribution with this mean value (i.e., 8.0) is assumed, the probability of detecting $\le 1$ candidate is only $0.26\%$.
-Similarly, among the 300 mocks, we found only a single realization with such a small number count ($N^\mathrm{mock}_\mathrm{LBGc}=1$) in the same region.
-We here emphasize that, referring back to Figure \ref{fig:radialcount}, the surface density in the outermost bin matches the mock value precisely.
-Therefore, the direct comparison could reasonably be justified even though the mean surface density is different between the observation ($0.045~\mathrm{arcmin}^{-2}$) and the ensemble average of the mocks ($0.053~\mathrm{arcmin}^{-2}$).
+We compare the count of the candidates ($N_\mathrm{LBGc}=1$) within $\le 8\arcmin$ of the quasar position with the mean count (6.8) that is expected including the spatial effect from the observed background surface density ($\Sigma_\mathrm{LBGc}(R>15\arcmin)=0.044~\mathrm{arcmin^{-2}}$) that is measured outside $15\arcmin$ of the quasar position.
+If a Poisson distribution with this mean value is assumed, the probability of detecting $\le 1$ candidate is only 0.009.
+The presence of the void is also supported by the fact that, among the 500 mocks, there is no realization with such a small number count ($N_\mathrm{LBGc}(<8\arcmin)=1$) in the same region (minimum $N^\mathrm{mock}_\mathrm{LBGc}(<8\arcmin)=2$).